pyrohost/pyrodactyl/README.md

 ### Notes about Local Development on Linux

+-    If your having trouble installing Virtualbox on linux, you can try to follow instructions in these [docs](https://github.com/pyrohost/pyrodactyl/blob/main/VirtualBoxSetup.md)
 -    It should be stated that when running on linux, if you are using a virtual machine manager other than libvirtd, you will have to add your configuration to the [Vagrantfile](https://github.com/pyrohost/pyrodactyl/blob/main/Vagrantfile).
 If not, it will boot the VM with 512 mb of ram, which is not enough to build Pyrodactyl!

 -    Might be a weird bug where first time you build pyrodactyl with `vagrant up` you get an error like this,